paulinasztern/Portfolio/README.md

 # Portfolio
 # About me
-I'm currently aspiring to work as a beginner but highly motivated manual tester.
+I'm currently aspiring to work as a highly motivated manual tester.
 I'm a hardworking and conscientious person, focused on continuous learning and development.

-I'm gaining experience as a freelancer tester:
-- functional and usability desktop/mobile website/app testing
-- writing bug reports
-- working with test cases
-- working with DevTools console
-- using Android Studio and Charles Proxy
-- reviewing business and test requirements
-- meeting deadlines

 # Tools
 -Jira

--TestLink
+-TestRail

 -Postman with Newman/Jenkins
 - simple tests